phattharaphorn/custom-hook-for-pagination/README.md

 This is an example project that demonstrates how to implement pagination in a React app using a custom hook.
 The app fetches data from the `https://api.zippopotam.us/us/33162` API, which provides information about a specific US zip code.
 The app simulates pagination functionality by allowing the user to navigate through multiple pages of data.

 ### Features
-- Custom pagination using a React hook (`usePagination`)
+- Custom pagination using a React hook (`usePagination`).
-- Fetching zip code information from the `https://api.zippopotam.us/us/33162` API
+- Fetching zip code information from the `https://api.zippopotam.us/us/33162` API.
-- Simulated pagination with "Previous" and "Next" buttons to navigate through data pages
+- Simulated pagination with "Previous" and "Next" buttons to navigate through data pages.

 ### Installation